 Bruxism is the dental term for teeth grinding.
-Most people grind their teeth from time to time with little to no damage to the teeth or jaw.
+Most people grind their teeth from time to time with little or no damage to the teeth or jaw.
 However, those who continually grind their teeth can cause serious damage to their teeth and other oral health complications can arise.

 Bruxism refers to any type of forceful contact between the teeth.
 This can be a loud and grating contact or a silent and clenching contact.
 Either form can cause serious damage to the teeth.
 Many are not aware that they have the condition because they grind their teeth only in their sleep.
-However, bruxism can occur during waking hours as well.
+However, this can occur during waking hours as well.

 Why do I grind my teeth?

 The cause of bruxism is still unknown.
 However, it is believed that increased stress and anxiety can greatly increase how often and how severely you grind your teeth.
 Having an abnormal bite or missing or crooked teeth are also thought to contribute to teeth grinding.

 Why is bruxism a problem?

 Occasional bruxism usually does not result in damage to the teeth or jaw, but chronic teeth grinding can cause serious dental issues.
 In some cases, grinding can result in tooth fracture, loosening of teeth, or even tooth loss.
 Grinding over years without treatment can wear the teeth down to stumps, which will require bridges, crowns, root canals, implants, or possibly even dentures to repair.